crosire/reshade/REFERENCE.md

 - push descriptors (when type is `reshade::api::pipeline_layout_param_type::push_descriptors`, which can then be referenced in `reshade::api::command_list::push_descriptors()` via its parameter index in the pipeline layout), more on those next
 - a single descriptor table (when type is `reshade::api::pipeline_layout_param_type::descriptor_table`, which can then be referenced in `reshade::api::command_list::bind_descriptor_table()` via its parameter index in the pipeline layout)

+Only a single pipeline layout per stage can be bound on a command list at a time.
+It is updated as part of `reshade::api::command_list::bind_descriptor_tables()`, `reshade::api::command_list::push_descriptors()` or `reshade::api::command_list::push_constants()`.

+Managing constant buffers can be cumbersome, so for use cases with just a few constants, command lists have a small memory pool built-in, which can be filled with constant data in-place at draw time and bound to a constant buffer register in shaders.
+These constants, written using `reshade::api::command_list::push_constants()`, are called push constants (equivalent concept in D3D12 is called root constants).

-Managing descriptor tables and the memory they are allocated from manually can be cumbersome, so for simple use cases, command lists have a small descriptor heap built-in, which can be filled with descriptors in-place at draw time.
-The descriptors written this way, using `reshade::api::command_list::push_descriptors()` without having to allocate a descriptor table first, are called push descriptors (since they are pushed into the command list).
+Similarily, managing descriptor tables and the memory they are allocated from manually can be cumbersome, so for simple use cases, command lists also have a small descriptor heap built-in, which can be filled with descriptors in-place at draw time.
+The descriptors written this way, using `reshade::api::command_list::push_descriptors()` without allocating a descriptor table first, are called push descriptors (since they are pushed into the command list).
 They are limited to a single linear list of descriptors of the same type per pipeline layout parameter however.

-Similarily, managing constant buffers can be cumbersome, so use cases with just a few constants, command lists also have a small memory pool built-in, which can be filled with constant data in-place at draw time and bound to a constant buffer register in shaders.
-These constants, written using `reshade::api::command_list::push_constants()`, are called push constants.

 Since descriptor tables are effectively just sections in descriptor heap memory, `reshade::api::descriptor_table` can be thought of a view into a `reshade::api::descriptor_heap`, similar to how `reshade::api::resource_view` are views into a `reshade::api::resource`.
 Different views can refer to the same underlying memory, so there can be multiple `reshade::api::descriptor_table` pointing to the same descriptors.
 To uniquely identify a descriptor, `reshade::api::device::get_descriptor_heap_offset()` can be used to query its offset in the descriptor heap memory.

+To allocate a new descriptor table, call `reshade::api::device::allocate_descriptor_tables()`, which will do as the name implies from a descriptor heap that ReShade manages internally.
+The size and layout of that descriptor table is described by the passed in pipeline layout parameter. `reshade::api::device::update_descriptors()` or `reshade::api::device::update_descriptor_tables()` (for multiple updates at once) can then be used to fill the table with descriptors before using it.

 The concept of `reshade::api::pipeline_layout` is functionally equivalent to `ID3D12RootSignature` in D3D12 or `VkPipelineLayout` in Vulkan.
 The concept of `reshade::api::descriptor_table` is functionally equivalent to descriptor tables in D3D12 or `VkDescriptorSet` in Vulkan.